geopython/diving-into-pygeoapi/workshop/content/docs/publish/vector.md

     It can be helpfull to open the dataset in QGIS while you're updating the pygeoapi configuration.
 So you can easily evaluate aspects such as: what are the table and attribute names of the dataset, what is the bounding box and in which projection is the file?

-You are going to add a file `firenze-terrains.gpkg` to pygeoapi which is available in the workshop data folder.
+You are going to add a file `firenze_terrains.gpkg` to pygeoapi which is available in the workshop data folder.
+Unzip the file as firenze_terrains.gpkg.

-!!! question "Move the file so it is available to pygeoapi"

-    Download and unzip the firenze-terrains.gpkg.zip file and place it in a folder accessible for pygeoapi.
-If you run pygeoapi in a container, you can mount the folder with the datafile of the host system into the container.

 !!! question "Update the pygeoapi configuration"